Photograph of Wilson's Bird-of-paradise

 Black Heron Egretta ardesiaca

-This is not the best-looking heron but it does have the most unusual ‘umbrella’ foraging technique where it spreads its wings into the shape of an umbrella over the water surface, presumably in order to see its fish prey more easily.
-It occurs in parts of Africa south of Sahara and Madagascar and the best places to see Black Heron include Gambia, Kenya (where Lake Jipe is a particularly good site), Northern Tanzania (where Lake Manyara is a good site), Botswana and Eastern South Africa.
+This is not the best-looking heron but it does have a unique fishing technique.
+The bird is able to make an ‘umbrella’ with its wings, spreading and bending them into the shape of an umbrella over the water surface, presumably in order to see its fish prey more easily with its head tucked below the canopy.
+It occurs in many wetlands south of the Sahara on mainland Africa and on Madagascar and the best places in the world to see Black Heron include Gambia, Kenya (where Lake Jipe is a particularly good site), Northern Tanzania (where Lake Manyara is a particularly good site) and Botswana.

 Scarlet Ibis Eudocimus ruber

 This astonishing bird really is scarlet and virtually from claw to beak.
-It occurs from Northern Colombia to northeast Brazil and the best places in the world to see Scarlet Ibis include Colombia, Western Venezuela, Eastern Venezuela, Guyana, Suriname and Trinidad (where there is a famous roost in Caroni Swamp).
+It occurs from Northern Colombia to southeast Brazil and the best places in the world to see Scarlet Ibis include Colombia, Western Venezuela, including the Llanos, Eastern Venezuela, Guyana, Suriname, Trinidad where there is a famous roost of hundreds in the mangroves of Caroni Swamp, and Southeastern Brazil where there is another roosting site near Paranagua, east of Curitiba.

 Photograph of Saddle-billed Stork